 Patrick Gross, main instructor and co-founder of the Sanctuary of Tao, started learning Tai Chi Chuan from Stuart in 1992, becoming his primary student (Da Shi Xiong) in 2000.
 Patrick has been working with Stuart for over twenty years to preserve and present the teachings Stuart learned from Master Liang and other notable teachers.
 One of those efforts has been co-authoring the recently-released Tai Chi Changes book on the Yi Tai Chi After Heaven 64-Posture Form.
 He is also working to create online courses on Eight Brocades, the 64-posture Tai Chi form, and the I Ching.

 Lily Romaine Shank read one of Stuart’s books in 2007 and moved to Phoenix from Minneapolis, Minnesota, in 2008 to study with him.
 She helped Stuart, Patrick, and Denis found the Sanctuary of Tao in 2010.
 She serves as the coordinator of programs and outreach for the organization.
 She also helps teach male and female restoration and dual-cultivation practices.
 In addition to those practices, she’s currently exploring mindfulness and self-compassion, as well as the feminine side of Taoism.
-She presently lives in Minneapolis and offers massage and shiatsu therapy and wellness coaching through her business, Yang Spirit Wellness.
+She presently lives in Minneapolis and offers massage and shiatsu therapy through her business, Yang Spirit Shiatsu.

 Denis Gendron has been a student of Stuart’s since 1985 and helped found the Sanctuary of Tao.
 With a strong interest in the application of breathing techniques in Tai Chi, Qigong, Dao Yin, and meditation, he’s particularly interested in how these breathing techniques can be incorporated into our day-to-day lives.
 Besides his years of training with Stuart, he is also an accomplished musician, having been a professional drummer and flute-player (he has also written and performed pieces for Sanctuary of Tao).
 On this website, he is featured demonstrating the Four Seasons Qigong exercises.
 Denis offers group and private lessons in Winnipeg, Canada.